ryansereno/ryansereno.github.io/markdown/micro-llm.md

 I used the int8 data type and shifted values to be between -128 and 127.

-Two number multiplication results can overflow into the 16bit range.
+Two-number multiplication results can overflow into the 16bit range.

 ![simple-multiply.png](./assets/simple-multiply.png)
 Once this was working, and the validation tests were passing, I felt comfortable expanding this to matrix multiplication.